elab/jgit-buildnumber/README.md

 You can also write the extracted properties into arbitrary files (.properties, .java, ...) using [Maven resource filtering](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).

-The plugin binds per default to the `validate` phase, the first Maven life cycle phase, so that the extracted properties are available in all other phases.
+The plugin binds to the `validate` phase (the first Maven life cycle phase) per default, so that the extracted properties are available in all other phases.

-In the build log (or in Eclipse Maven console) you can see all the extracted properties and execution time.
+You can see the extracted properties, the execution time, and other info in the build log (or in Eclipse Maven console).
+Set the [verbose](#verbose) parameter to `true` to achieve that.

 If the plugin is defined in parent module of a __multi-module project__, it will access the Git repo only once.
-(If you will change that, see [runOnlyAtExecutionRoot](#runOnlyAtExecutionRoot).)
-The properties extracted in parent module get propagated to all child modules.
-It works this way only for normal Maven builds though, not for Eclipse m2e incremental builds, since Eclipse / OSGI has flat workspace and doesn't support nested Maven modules.
+(If you want to change that, see [runOnlyAtExecutionRoot](#runOnlyAtExecutionRoot).)
+The properties extracted in parent module are propagated to all child modules.
+This only applies to normal Maven builds though, not for Eclipse m2e incremental builds, since Eclipse / OSGI has a flat workspace and doesn't support nested Maven modules.

 The plugin contains lifecycle-mapping-metadata for __Eclipse m2e__, and will be executed in m2e incremental builds (yet not on configuration).
 This is particularly important for local deployments to a JEE server from within Eclipse, if you want to see the proper build number in your web application.
 (Local deployment somehow depends on m2e incremental build).

-> Only if you issuing performance problems due to continuous plugin execution by Eclipse m2e incremental build, "Run on incremental" can be disabled by adding the following to Eclipse m2e workspace `lifecycle-mapping-metadata.xml` (Eclipse > Window > Preferences > Maven > Lifecycle Mappings):
+> If you observe performance problems, "Run on incremental" can be disabled by adding the following to Eclipse m2e workspace `lifecycle-mapping-metadata.xml` (Eclipse > Window > Preferences > Maven > Lifecycle Mappings):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>